Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Blue Hesper Palm Tree (Brahea armata).
 Photoy by Wiki Commons.

-The Blue Hesper Palm, also known as Brahea armata, is native to Baja California and can be found in dryer and colder climates of South America.
-It is a drought-tolerant palm with brownish trunk and striking silvery-blue foliage.
+The Blue Hesper Palm, also referred to as Brahea armata, comes from Baja California and thrives in drier, colder climates of South America.
+It is a drought-tolerant palm distinguished by its brownish trunk and striking silvery-blue foliage.

-This palm is new to cultivation in the US so it’s expensive and can be hard to find.
-Unlike many other palms that do prefer cold dry winters, this species can actually tolerate cold wet winters.
+This palm is relatively new to cultivation in the United States, rendering it somewhat expensive and challenging to acquire.
+In contrast to many other palms that prefer dry, cold winters, this species can actually endure cold, wet winters.

 3. Cabbage Palm Tree (Sabal palmetto)